 To bypass this error screen and properly install Windows 11 on unsupported PC/hardware you will have to download a few software files.

 - Windows 11 ISO File: First you should download the ISO file which you will use to install Windows 11.
-You can access this ISO file by visiting uupdump.net site.
+You can access this ISO file by visiting this page.
 Choose the right option and follow the instructions on the site to get your Windows 11 ISO file.

 - Windows Deployment Tool: You will require a Windows deployment software to install Windows 11.
 We recommend WintoHDD.
-You can download WintoHDD directly from our link, or you can visit its official website and download it from there.
-Get the free version and install it on your computer before starting the installation of Windows 11 OS.
+Click here to download WintoHDD for Windows 11 OS.

 Things to remember before installing Windows 11